-ESA Project SMARTCARB 💙 Empa Final Report Study on use of satellite measurements of auxiliary reactive trace gases for fossil fuel carbon dioxide emission estimation contract no 4000119599/16/NL/FF/mg Materials Science and Technology
+ESA Project SMARTCARB 💙 Empa Final Report Study on use of satellite measurements of auxiliary reactive trace gases for fossil fuel carbon dioxide emission estimation Materials Science a contract no 4000119599/16/NL/FF/mg for Biogeochemis and Technology

-A CO2 satellite with a 200 km swath and 2×2 km pixel size will provide about 10 observations per year under favorable conditions (Bovensmann et al., 2010; ESA, 2015).
+A CO2 satellite with a 200 km swath and 2×2 km2 pixel size will provide about 10 observations per year under favorable conditions (Bovensmann et al., 2010; ESA, 2015).
 A simulation period of one year should thus be suitable and generate a sufficiently large number of study cases.
 We will simulate the year 2015 as this will allow us validating the simulations against CO2 observations from GOSAT and OCO-2.